 Purpose of current transformer

-Relays need to know the current magnitude – either for metering or protection.
-A current transformer (CT) fulfills this role, stepping down thousands of amps to (typically) 5A which is then fed to a relay.
+Relays need to know the current magnitude – either for metering or to implement protection schemes.
+A current transformer (CT) fulfills this role, stepping down hundreds or sometimes thousands of amps to (typically) 5A which is then fed to a relay.

-For utilities, it is important to know how much power is imported or exported at its territory.
+For utilities, it is important to know how much power is imported or exported at its service boundary.
 A CT along with a PT is installed right where the transmission line enters the substation.
 This is typically the demarcation point of ownership.

 At extra-high-voltage, the circuit breakers are designed as live-tank breakers.
-Due to the weight and space issues, CT’s cannot be mounted directly on the breaker.
+Due to the weight and size of CT’s, they cannot be mounted directly on the interrupter housing.
 External stand-alone CT’s are employed.

 The image below shows a CT mounted on a piece of medium-voltage bus.